Having a Concussion is More than just a Bump on the Head

 - Problems talking

 - Blood or fluid draining from ears or nose

 - Double or blurred vision

 - Changes in sleep habits

 Carolinas Concussion Network is proud to offer new high-tech equipment to evaluate head injuries that will make the gridiron safer for area schools' football players.
 The Department of Sports Medicine and Special Events, part of Carolinas Concussion Network, received a grant from Kohl's department stores to make concussion-assessment software available to all 18 Charlotte-Mecklenburg high schools with sports programs.
 The grant also paid to install sensors in some players' helmets.
 The sensors measure the forces of impact that can possibly lead to concussions.

 Another feature of this program is the Immediate Post-Concussion Assessment and Cognitive (ImPACT) testing, which determines if an athlete can safely return to play after suffering a head injury.
 ImPACT is a computer-based testing program that measures cognitive function in athletes with concussions, including attention span, working memory, non-verbal problem solving and reaction time.
 To have your team or group tested, call 704-512-3820.

 To make a referral or schedule an appointment with any of our 14 physicians, call 704-355-9200.

-For more information about mild traumatic brain injury, click on the links below:
+Learn more about mild traumatic brain injury: